ungineer/pymazda/README.md

 Note: There is no official API, and this library may stop working at any time without warning.

+There is also a JavaScript version of this library called [node-mymazda](https://github.com/bdr99/node-mymazda).

 # Installation

 To install the latest release from [PyPI](https://pypi.org/project/pymazda/), run `pip3 install pymazda`.